 Crew and cargo transport to and from the CLD

-In-flight accommodation and support for crew, payloads, activities, studies, and technology demonstrations such as power and data services, provision of consumables and common use equipment and tools, mission activity planning services, activity execution services, non-Government crew time, and payload integration
+In-flight accommodation and support for crew, payloads, activities, studies, and technology demonstrations such as power and data services, provision of consumables and common use of equipment and tools, mission activity planning services, activity execution services, non-Government crew time, and payload integration.

 The commercialization concept for Starlab is to provide all capabilities the ISS is currently providing with respect to human presence and research in low-earth orbits, but to commercially run the station.
 This explicitly aims also at payload operations and integration such that the provided services are viable.
-The provision of sustainable revenues is prerequisite for future extension of the service palette, also in respect to attract a larger customer base.
+The provision of sustainable revenues is prerequisite for future extension of the service palette, also in respect to attracting larger customer base.